 Apply body lotion

 Preferably one that smells good!
 I just love the smooth silky feeling after I’ve moisturised my entire body (bonus points if you’ve also shaved recently).
 I always do this in the morning because 1.
-It sets me up for the day, and 2.
+It sets me up for the day and 2.
 I only wear knickers in bed and I hate it when my legs stick together after I’ve applied lotion.
+My current favourites are The Body Shop’s Body Yoghurts.

 Do a face or hair mask

 There’s nothing like self-care more than taking care of your skin.
 It’s something I always neglect, but when I do remember I always feel better for it.
-My current favourite is the Brazened Honey fresh face mask from LUSH.
+My current favourite is the Oat and Almond mask from the Body Shop.

 If you’re not in the mood to absolutely beast it, you can do something fun like dancing around to your favourite music, go for a walk, or do something gentle like yoga or just simple stretching.
-I actually love meditation even though I don’t do it often anymore.
-It takes practice, but it’s great to see the progression you make and how you’re able to learn to take control of your thoughts and just completely switch off from the world.
+I actually love meditation even though I don’t do it often.
 It takes practice, but it’s great to see the progression you make and how you’re able to learn to take control of your thoughts and just completely switch off from the world.

 Do your hair and makeup

-If I look good, I feel good – and if I look like shit, I feel like shit.
-It’s great to let your skin breathe every few days so makeup free days are important, but I find I’m always more productive and active if I look like an actual human being and not patient zero.
-I used to only go makeup free if I had a sick day, and so I would always associate not wearing makeup with not being 100%, so if I go makeup free on any given day, sometimes it makes me not want to do anything but lie on the sofa all day.
+If I look good, I feel good – and if I look like crap, I feel like crap.
+It’s great to let your skin breathe every few days so makeup-free days are important, but I find I’m always more productive and active if I look like an actual human being and not patient zero.
+I used to only go makeup-free if I had a sick day, and so I would always associate not wearing makeup with not being 100%, so if I go makeup-free on any given day, sometimes it makes me not want to do anything but lie on the sofa all day.
 And if you do go out with no makeup on, you’re always guaranteed to bump into someone you know.

 Burn a scented candle